-Walking is a natural form of movement for humans as we are the only habitually bipedal primates — meaning that we stand upright on two feet.
+Walking is a natural form of movement for humans as we are the only habitually bipedal primates—meaning that we stand upright on two feet.
 From that upright position, we are able to walk and run.
-It makes sense, then, that walking is one of the most popular type of exercise.
-There aren’t any special skills or equipment required.
+It makes sense, then, that walking is one of the most popular types of exercise.
+There aren't any special skills or equipment required.
 And walking is good for you, according to the American Heart Association, which concluded that brisk walking for 150 minutes a week can:

 - Boost cognitive function

 - Lower blood pressure and improve cardiovascular health

 - Increase energy and stamina

 - Prevent weight gain

 How Long Does It Take to Walk a Mile?

 Aiming for a mile a day is a great way to incorporate more walking into your daily routine and to enjoy the benefits of being active.
 For beginners, a mile may seem like a long walk, but for most it's an easily attainable goal.

 Most people can expect to walk a mile in 15 to 22 minutes, according to data gathered in a 2019 study spanning five decades.
 The average walking pace is 2.5 to 4 mph, according to the Centers for Disease Control and Prevention.
 Factors that affect the speed of your pace include physical fitness levels, the incline and your age.

 Competitive walkers, for instance, can walk an 11-minute mile, according to a 2015 study on walking groups.
 These walkers are physically fit and able to maintain a fast pace for one mile.
 How long should it take to walk a mile, fast?
 Between 11 and 15 minutes, ideally.